Diya (film): Plot

 One day, Krishna gets a call from the construction site and leaves without telling Thulasi.
 She panics and calls him, but he hangs up.
 When she reaches his site, she saves him just in time from a crane carrying a huge block that was about to hit him.
 Krishna still does not believe in Thulasi's suspicions and at a priest's suggestion to have a Pooja, they make arrangements, but Thulasi dreams about those people burning Diya and she is suffering in pain, so she sends the priests away.
 Meanwhile, Krishna meets the psychiatrist, who suggests that Krishna go somewhere alone and switch off his phone for two days, and Thulasi will finally stop panicking once he returns safe and sound.

 The next day, Krishna is gone, and Thulasi is worried and keeps searching for him.
 Diya takes this opportunity and tries to kill Krishna by making the walls of his room close in on each other to crush him to death.
-Meanwhile, Agni/Raghavan thinks that whatever Thulasi says is true and goes in search of her, but he finds that she met with an accident and is unconscious, so he takes her to the hospital, where they try to revive her heart.
+Meanwhile, Raghavan thinks that whatever Thulasi says is true and goes in search of her, but he finds that she met with an accident and is unconscious, so he takes her to the hospital, where they try to revive her heart.
 Thulasi's spirit sees Diya and stops her from killing Krishna.
 Krishna understands that Thulasi was right.
-The doctors are able to successfully revive Thulasi, and tears roll from her eyes and she is happy that she finally met Diya.
+The doctors are able to successfully revive Thulasi, and tears roll from her eyes, and she is happy that she finally met Diya.
 The doctor then says that Thulasi is pregnant.

-The movie ends with a message about abortion.